 Clawboo follows Changesets.
-A change lands a .changeset/*.md file; merging the resulting “Version Packages” bot PR runs publish.yml, which gates on the bundled-CLI clean-install smoke test and then runs pnpm changeset publish.
+A change lands a .changeset/*.md file; merging the resulting “Version Packages” bot PR runs publish.yml, which re-runs the full PR gate (verify:catalog, build, lint, typecheck, test) plus the bundled-CLI clean-install smoke test, and then runs pnpm changeset publish.
+The catalog gate on that path is the offline one, checking the committed catalog against its committed integrity manifest; the live upstream re-derive (verify:ingest) runs in its own verify-ingest.yml workflow (weekly cron, plus PRs touching the ingest scripts), so an upstream outage cannot hold up a release.
 The full mechanics are in Release process.

 The current npm